Fisherman's Bastion, Budapest. It's easy to reach Budapest by train..!

 Option 2, London to Budapest using the Paris-Vienna sleeper

 Almost identical to option 1, but via Paris instead of Brussels.
 Option 1 involves an easy same-station change in Brussels from Eurostar to Nightjet, this involves an easy 7 minute walk from the Gare du Nord to the Gare de l'Est, that's the only real difference.
-The Paris-Vienna & Brussels-Vienna Nightjets run on the same 3 days of the week (both due to become daily from autumn 2024), in fact they run coupled together as a single train between Mannheim and Vienna.
+The Paris-Vienna & Brussels-Vienna Nightjets run on the same 3 days of the week, in fact they run coupled together between Mannheim and Vienna.

 London ► Budapest